Dr. Rodrick S. Katete

 A project has been designed to improve protein expression levels in heterologous systems to provide alternatives to codon optimization.

-Rodrick did his Postdoctoral Research Fellowship (Carnegie Corporation of New York Postdoctoral Fellow) in Dr. Zenda Woodman’s HIV: Structure-Function and Viral Fitness Research Group at the University of Cape Town, Department of Molecular and Cell Biology.
+Rodrick did his Postdoctoral Research Fellowship in Biochemistry (Carnegie Corporation of New York Postdoctoral Fellow) in Dr. Zenda Woodman’s HIV: Structure-Function and Viral Fitness Research Group at the University of Cape Town, Department of Molecular and Cell Biology.
 He was working on the molecular mechanisms involved in the transmission of HIV, focusing on the gp140 envelope protein trimers.
 The project involved the expression, purification, biophysical, biochemical, and antigenicity analysis of gp140 trimers from transmitter/founder and chronic viruses and pseudovirus neutralization assays that could pave the way for HIV preclinical and clinical vaccine trials.
 Experiments were designed to understand the role of envelope N-glycosylation in viral fitness.
 A panel of site-directed glycosylation mutants was generated to investigate the role of specific potential glycosylation sites in transmission.

 Rodrick graduated from the University of the Witwatersrand, Johannesburg, School of Molecular and Cell Biology, with double BSc Majors in Biochemistry and Cell Biology, Microbiology and Biotechnology in 2005, BSc with Honours in Biochemistry and Cell Biology in 2006 under the supervision of Dr. Jonathan Burke in the Protein Structure-Function Research Programme headed by Prof Heinrich Dirr.
-He then started MSc in Molecular and Cell Biology research course under the supervision of Prof Monde Ntwasa in 2007.
-He moved to Krebs Institute of Biomolecular Research, University of Sheffield, Department of Molecular Biology and Biotechnology, United Kingdom, registering as an MPhil research student in 2008, then upgraded to Ph.D. in 2009, supervised by Prof David P. Hornby with Prof C. Neil Hunter FRS -Krebs Chair in Biochemistry and Prof Stuart A.Wilson - Roper Chair in Genetics as his advisors.
+He then started MSc in Biochemistry and Cell Biology research course under the supervision of Prof Monde Ntwasa in 2007.
+He moved to Krebs Institute of Biomolecular Research, University of Sheffield, Department of Molecular Biology and Biotechnology, United Kingdom, registering as an MPhil in Biochemistry research student in 2008, then upgraded to Ph.D. in Biochemistry in 2009, supervised by Prof David P. Hornby with Prof C. Neil Hunter FRS -Krebs Chair in Biochemistry and Prof Stuart A.Wilson - Roper Chair in Genetics as his advisors.
 He completed his Ph.D. program on September 30, 2011, and was awarded a Ph.D. on November 2, 2011.
 He graduated with a Ph.D. on January 12, 2012.

 New generation: (l-r) Back row; Faridah Chebet Chemisto, Kabani Matongo, AdÃrijo Monjane, Aleyo Chabeda and Brian Kullin.
 Third row; Philemon Arito, David Fadiran, Yusuf Agabi, Sulemana Mahawiya, Imuentinyan Aivinhenyo, David Ikumi, Roslyn Ray and Adeola Oyenubi.
 Second row; John Okedi, Rodrick Katete, Fredrick Nindo, Munya Musvosvi, Trust Mpofu, Hazvinei Tsitsi Tamuka Moyo, Krupa Naran and Zanele Ditse.
 Front row; Threza Mtenga, Mamello Nchake, Chijioke Nwosu, Elizabeth Lwanga Nanziri, Mhbuba Shifa and Nina Wasuna.